Pimco fund flow reversal gives new boss Roman pillar to build on

-LONDON (Reuters) - Pacific Investment Management Co's new boss Manny Roman, who joined last week from British hedge fund firm Man Group (EMG.L), has a steadier platform to rebuild it from after the California-based firm finally stemmed an outflow of client money.
+LONDON, Nov 11 (Reuters) - Pacific Investment Management Co's new boss Manny Roman, who joined last week from British hedge fund firm Man Group, has a steadier platform to rebuild it from after the California-based firm finally stemmed an outflow of client money.

 Much of these outflows followed the high-profile and acrimonious departure of founder Bill Gross in 2014, with a $200 million lawsuit still going on in the U.S. courts.

-Net new money to Pimco totaled 4.7 billion euros ($5.11 billion) for the three months to the end of September, Allianz said in its own forecast-beating results.
+Net new money to Pimco totalled 4.7 billion euros ($5.11 billion) for the three months to the end of September, Allianz said in its own forecast-beating results.

 Pimco looks likely to show a positive second half of the year, after October also saw net inflows, Allianz chief financial officer Dieter Wemmer told a media call.